 Seeds or arils will start dropping off the fruit easily.

-Some white membrane will mix in with the seeds.
+Some white membranes will mix in with the seeds.
 Just pick out these particles, and discard.

 Now, line a cookie sheet with wax papers, and spread the pomegranate seeds or arils.
-Spread the seeds over the wax paper and freeze uncovered for 1 to 2 hours.
+Spread the seeds over the wax paper and freeze uncovered for one to two hours.

-Watch the whole process of removing pomegranate seeds in this video from Whole and Balanced Life:
+Watch the whole process of removing pomegranate seeds in this video from Whole & Balanced Life:

 Now let’s proceed with the rest of the steps on how to store pomegranate seeds.